strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 It can add latency and it can also become a performance bottleneck.
 Applications using Kafka also often generate a lot of traffic - hundreds or even thousands megabytes per second.
 You have to keep this in mind and make sure that the Kafka traffic will still leave some capacity for other applications using the router.
-Luckily, the OpenShift Router is scalable and highly configurable.
-So you can fine-tune its performance.
-And if needed, you can even setup a separate instances of the router for the Kafka routes.
+Luckily, the OpenShift Router is scalable and highly configurable so you can fine-tune its performance and if needed, you can even setup a separate instances of the router for the Kafka routes.

 The main advantage of using OpenShift Routes is that they are so easy to get working.
 Unlike the node ports discussed in the previous blog post, which are often tricky to configure and require a deeper knowledge of Kubernetes and the infrastructure, OpenShift routes work very reliably out of the box on any OpenShift installation.